 There are four main ways to do this; the first is a simple break option in the lease that can be triggered by both or one party with the correct notice period.

-Thirdly, agreeing to surrender the lease by the consent of both parties, to then be correctly documented.
+They are, thirdly, agreeing to surrender the lease by the consent of both parties to be correctly documented.

 4. The Fourth Finger and Other Parties

 So although the current tenant is directly on the hook to pay up under the current lease, there are three potential other people to chase.

 Firstly, any guarantor that has covenanted under the lease to cover payments.

 Secondly, any former tenants to the lease either under an Authorised Guarantee Agreement (AGA) or by law if a lease was granted before 1995.